NGSAnalysisOnBeocatClass/in_class_problems/Lecture0.md

 # Sample

 Below is a sample of a usage statement and then a command followed by the parts of the command.
 This command copies a file from a source location to a directory (in this case the ~/ is your home directory).
-The option indicates that the user will be interactively prompted before overwrite a file.
+The option indicates that the user will be interactively prompted before overwriting an existing file.

 ```
   USAGE: cp [OPTION]...
 SOURCE...
 DIRECTORY